 My husband addressed me last night standing in front of the bathroom mirror and said, “You have got to take better care of me!”
-I looked up startled, pondering the wholesome salad I served at dinner along with broccoli and raised my eyebrows?
+I looked up startled, pondering the wholesome salad I served at dinner, along with broccoli, and raised my eyebrows?
 He continued, “I just plucked a hair growing between my eyebrows as long as the hair on my head.
 You are going to have to make sure I pluck these.”

-As I was reading my Bible the other day I came across this verse,
+As I was reading my Bible the other day, I came across this verse,

-“And he made the laver of bronze, and the base of it of bronze, FROM THE BRONZE MIRRORS OF THE WOMEN SERVING, who served at the door of the tabernacle of meeting.”
-Exodus 38:8 KJB.
+“And he made the laver of bronze, and the base of it of bronze, from the bronze mirrors of the women serving, who served at the door of the tabernacle of meeting” (Exodus 38:8 KJB).

 So let’s get back to the laver.
 The Laver was placed right between the tent of meeting and the altar.

 “Make a bronze basin, with its bronze stand, for washing.
 Place it between the tent of meeting and the altar, and put water in it.
 Aaron and his sons are to wash their hands and feet with water from it.
 Whenever they enter the tent of meeting, they shall wash with water so that they will not die;” (Exodus 30:17-20).

 Hands represent a lot.
 I am typing with mine right now.
 I don’t know what you do for a living, but more than likely, hands are involved.
 Feet carry us to places we may need to go and other areas that can lead us to sin.